São Tomé and Príncipe: Politics

-Political culture

 São Tomé and Príncipe has functioned under a multiparty system since 1990.
 With regard to human rights, there are guarantees on freedom of speech and the freedom to form opposition political parties.

-São Tomé and Príncipe finished 11th out of the African countries measured by the Ibrahim Index of African Governance in 2010, a comprehensive reflection of the levels of governance in Africa.
+The country finished 11th out of the African countries measured by the Ibrahim Index of African Governance in 2010, a comprehensive analysis of the standards of governance in Africa.

 São Tomé and Príncipe is considered a free country, with very high freedom of speech, high political freedom and average economic freedom.
-In terms of corruption, São Tomé and Príncipe is a country with average corruption, although in recent years this level has been decreasing.
+In the 2023 V-Dem Democracy Indices, the country was ranked 56th among electoral democracies worldwide and 5th in Africa.
+It has an average level of corruption, although in recent years this level has been decreasing.
 In tourism terms, the risk is low, equivalent to the risk of visiting France.

 Foreign relations

 São Tomé and Príncipe has embassies in Angola, Belgium, Gabon, Portugal, and the United States.
 It recognized the People's Republic of China in 2016.
 It also has a permanent mission to the UN in New York City and an International Diplomatic Correspondent Office.

 São Tomé and Príncipe is a founding member state of the Community of Portuguese Language Countries, also known as the Lusophone Commonwealth, an international organization and political association of Lusophone nations across four continents, where Portuguese is an official language.

 The countries with the best relations with São Tomé and Príncipe are Portugal and Angola.